janholo/ProgrammingChallenge1/Readme.md

    Just dont try to hack the game to your advantage via reflection or some other stuff ;-)
 1. To test your controller set your controller as the left or right controller (or both) in `Program.cs` and start the app via `dotnet run` or `F5`.
+1. To submit your solution:
+   1. Send your github id to me so i can add you as a contributor
+   1. Push your changes to the master branch of the repo

+> All participants work with the same repository, so please only commit changes in your own folder.
+Keep your changes to the `Program.cs` only locally.
+Otherwise chaos rises!

 ```csharp
 var leftController = new Controller.<YourName>.<YourController>();
 ```

-> All participants work with the same repository, so please only commit changes in your own folder.
-Keep your changes to the `Program.cs` only locally.
-Otherwise chaos rises!

 ## End of the competition